J-j-4/file_splitter_joiner/README.md

 ###### USAGE for splitter.py:
 ```
 python3 ./splitter.py -h
 python3 ./splitter.py orig.mp4 10000000

-Where
+Where:
 orig.mp4 - is your original file that you want the splitter to split!
 10000000 - is equal to 10MB.
 Change this value based on your need.
 ```

 ###### USAGE for joiner.py: